-Recommendation 12.1- Guidelines for the preparation of regional reports on the Regional Representative reports
+Recommendation 12.1- Guidelines for Regional Representatives regarding the preparation their regional reports

 The Scientific Committee includes four representatives of the ACCOBAMS Regions appointed by the Meeting of the Parties.
 According to the rules of the Scientific Committee (annexed to the Resolution on the Scientific Committee) each regional representative shall provide a report to the meetings of the Scientific Committee on the conservation status of cetaceans and relevant activities in the region he/she has the responsibility of.